PRIYADHARSHIKA-02/module-15/BINARY TREE.md

 # 15B - Build a Binary Tree with Float Values

 ## AIM:
-To write a Python program to build a binary tree with a root, left, and right node using floating-point values.
+Write a Python program to build a binary tree with a root, left, and right node using floating-point values.

 ---